timothylimyl/Complex-YOLO/README.md

 | Complex-YOLO-v3         |70.92    | 31.67      | 42.48   | 48.35   |

-I plan to get a few different object detection algorithms and test the difference using the COCO Metric.
-I believe that algorithms that is more robust, the performance will not degrade badly when a more stringent metric is used.
+I believe that for algorithms that is more robust, the performance will not degrade so badly when a more stringent metric is used.